100+ Best Adjectives for Work Ethic (and How to Use Them on Your Resume) | Belekar Sir’s Academy

 100+ Best Adjectives for Work Ethic (and How to Use Them on Your Resume)

 When it comes to impressing potential employers, your resume needs more than just a list of technical skills and experience.
-It also needs to reflect your character — and nothing speaks louder about your character than your work ethic
+It also needs to reflect your character — and nothing speaks louder about your character than your work ethic.
+One of the simplest yet most powerful ways to communicate this is by using strong, specific adjectives that highlight your work ethic.

 Why Work Ethic Matters to Employers